ebx/ebx-linkedin-sdk/.github/pull_request_template.md

 Please tick once completed.

 - [ ] Build passes.
-- [ ] Versioning Considered (the version number in this PR is inline with semantic versioning requirements).
+- [ ] Versioning considered (the version number in this PR is inline with semantic versioning requirements).
 - [ ] Change log has been updated.